-In summary, the two reef inspections found that the range and abundance of intertidal species identified during both inspections were considered normal for that environment.
-No adverse effects on local intertidal biological communities were observed as a result of either discharge beyond the five metre mixing zone specified in consent 2339-4.
+In summary, the two reef inspections found that the range of intertidal species identified during both inspections was considered normal for that environment.
+The extensive cover of Ulva sp. up to 15 m from the outfall may however indicate a fresh water influence.